Deva dynasty of Jammu: Sampuran Dev

 After the death of Raja Braj Dev, the state of Jammu was heavily under the sway of the Punjabi court.
 His infant son Raja Sampuran Dev (1787–1797) succeeded with Jammu becoming an autonomous tributary under the Sikh Confederacy Misls.
 (Note: Raja Sampuran's name is alternatively appended with the Singh title, as 'Sampuran Singh', rather than as 'Sampuran Dev'.)
+He was a weak ruler.
+He surrendered Jammu to Sikhs.
 The young Sampuran Singh was declared as the feudal lord but would be under the watch of his uncle Mian Mota.
 Sampuran Singh died at the age of eleven with no issue.
 Thus, he was succeeded by Raja Jit Singh, who was the son of Dalel Singh.
 (Note: Raja Jit Singh's name is alternatively spelt as 'Jeet Singh'.)

 Jit Dev

-During the reign of Jit Singh, Mian Mota was granted the jagir of Purmandal.
-Jit Singh was involved in another conflict with the Sikh empire, which he lost and was exiled into British territory.
-With Jammu fully annexed by the Sikhs around 1808, Ranjit Singh first allotted it to his son Kharak Singh.
-Other sources give the year 1812 as when Jammu was annexed by the Sikhs.
+During the reign of Jit Singh (also spelled Ajit Singh), Mian Mota was granted the jagir of Purmandal.
+Under his reign in 1800, Ranjit Singh attacked and took Mirowal, Narowal, and Jasarwal.
+Rather than continuing to resist the Sikhs, Jit Singh (assisted by Mian Mota) offered 20,000 rupees and an elephant as tribute to the Sikh ruler, who in turn gave the Jammu ruler a robe of honour.
+The Jammu administration deteriorated into factionalism, weakening the polity.
+Jit Singh held little power and in actuality governance was handled by the queen Rani Bandral.
+Rani Bandral was opposed to the prime minister Mian Mota, banishing him to Puramadel.
+In the aftermath of the 1809 Treaty of Amritsar, Ranjit Singh of Lahore was restricted from expanding southward into British-protected areas so instead he turned his attention to the Pahari polities of the Himalayan foothills, with them capturing Sialkot from Jiwan Singh.
+While the Sikh ruler was camped at Kaluwal, his general Hukma Singh Chimni advanced on Jammu.
+The Jammu ruler requested Mian Mota to help defend Jammu from the Sikh invaders, who eventually agreed and gathered a force, leading to the Battle of Gumat (1808).
+The Jammu forces, which included Mian Dido and Gulab Singh, amongst their ranks, defeated the Sikhs who camped at the Tawi riverbank opposite of Gumat gate.
+Two days later, Jammu dispatched Mian Mota and Misr Diwan Chand to work out peace with the Sikhs.
+The peace deal worked out involved Jammu paying an annual tribute of 73,000 rupees.